-SafeZONE allies should be open and supportive to the needs of lesbian, gay, bisexual, and transgender individuals and willing to learn about issues related to sexual orientation and gender identity and expressions.
+SafeZONE allies are open and supportive to the needs of lesbian, gay, bisexual, transgender, queer/questioning, intersex, and asexual individuals and willing to learn about issues related to sexual orientation and gender identity and expressions.

-Do I have to be LGBTQ to be a SafeZONE Ally?
+Do I have to be LGBTQIA to be a SafeZONE Ally?

 Displaying a SafeZone symbol does not mean that you are gay, lesbian, bisexual or transgender.
 It means you are supportive of the needs of others and willing to learn about issues related to sexual orientation and gender identity and expression.